LucBlocker01/Teacher_Choice/README.md

 ``test:twig`` : Test Twig files located in templates folder

-``test:codeception`` : Initiates the test database
+``test:codeception`` : Launch codeception tests

+``test`` : Tests the code quality, then launch codeception tests

-``db`` : Delete the existing database and create a new one, using the most recent migration
+``db`` : Deletes the existing database and create a new one, using the most recent migration

 ## Authentication